 As a property owner in Spain you will have to deal with a number of taxes.
 The exact rules, amounts and percentages for these taxes are of course subject to change, partly due to rapidly changing regulations in the EU.
-The information below is therefore a guideline for what you can expect as a property owner and is up to date in 2020.
+The information below is therefore a guideline for what you can expect as a property owner.

 This annual tax, called IBI, is levied by the municipality where you live.
 In the province of Valencia, SUMA offices collect this tax.
 Almost every municipality has its own SUMA office.
 Most people make the payment by direct debit, to avoid a fine for late payment.
 In the first year after buying a property, it makes sense to check with your SUMA office when you can expect the first assessment.
 The rate is set by the municipality and is between 0.3% and 0.9%.